alisw/AliPhysics/MUON/READMEmtrda.txt

 - MtgRegionalCrate-<version>.dat: contains the regional crate information
 - MtgLocalMask-<version>.dat:     contains the local mask
 - MtgLocalLut-<version>.dat:      contains the local LUT
-- MtgCurrent.dat:                 contains the name list of the above files with their version and the flag for master/slave status on the DA
+- MtgCurrent.dat:                 contains the name list of the above files with their version and the flag for master/slave status of the DA
+- DAConfig.dat                    configurable parameters for the DA

 The copy onto the FES for the modified global masks is done for any value of the flag master/slave.
 The DA creates a file (ExportedFiles.dat) containing the name of the files to be transfered by the shuttle.
 To be able to check the change of version of one the files, another file is created containing the last current list of configuration files: MtgLastCurrent.dat.
 The Muon trigger electronics can run with two types of calibration.
-New: the two types can be done in the same run containing a mixture of physics events with calibration events injected every 50 seconds.
+The two types of analysis can be done in the same run containing a mixture of physics events and calibration events.

-\subsection da_ss1  ELECTRONICS_CALIBRATION_RUN (calibration)

-This procedure allows to check dead channels.
+The SHUTTLE will process the files stored on the FES only in the PHYSICS mode.
+In STANDALONE mode the DA will work too, updating the files in the detector data base, but the SHUTTLE will not process them into the offline data base.

+\subsection da_ss1  Dead channels in the global trigger input (with CALIBRATION_EVENT)

 The FET pulses are injected to the 21 kchannels.

-The typical ECS sequence for calib is :

-- Switch ON the electronics LV
-- Load Configuration via the MTS package
-- Enable FET pulse
+- The FET mode in MtgGlobalCrate.dat must be set to 0x3
 - Data taking (typically 1000 events)
 - The DA computes the occupancy of the global input entries, if a channel is not responding in more than N% of the events (10% by default), it will be marked as dead
 - The DA updates the global mask file accordingly, adds the file to the data base and on the File Exchange Server at the beginning of the next run.

-Then the SHUTTLE process the ASCII files and store the configuration on the OCDB.

-\subsection da_ss2  DETECTOR_CALIBRATION_RUN (pedestal)

-This procedure checks the noisy channels.
-Normal physics events are used.

-The typical ECS sequence for calibration is :

-- Switch ON the electronics LV
-- Load Configuration via the MTS package
+\subsection da_ss2  Noisy channels in global trigger input (with PHYSICS_EVENT)

+This events are used to check the noisy channels triggering at a rate which is significantly higher than the expected rate from normal physics events.

 - Data taking (typically 1000 events)
 - The DA computes the occupancy of the global input entries, if a channel is responding in more than N% of the events (10% by default), it will be marked as